zabertech/zaber-examples/examples/calibration_2d/README.md

 For the interactive demo, you will need two Zaber linear stages.
 This can be either two peripherals connected to a controller, or two separate integrated devices connected in a daisy chain to the same serial port.
-You will need a way to move the devices while the script is running - either by turning the knobs, or bt starting Zaber Launcher before the script so it can share the connection.
+You will need a way to move the devices while the script is running - either by turning the knobs, or by starting Zaber Launcher before the script so it can share the connection.

 ## Dependencies / Software Requirements / Prerequisites